 Our Mission · What We Do in Mora

-Originally organized as a grass roots group of volunteers, we now have state designation through New Mexico MainStreet as a MainStreet District and Arts and Cultural Compound.
-The organization has one staff person and a volunteer board of directors.
-We focus on projects and activities in our district that enrich the entire community.
+We started as a grassroots group of volunteers and have grown into something bigger!
+Now, we're officially recognized as a MainStreet District and Arts and Cultural Compound through New Mexico MainStreet.
+Our organization runs with the help of one staff member and a dedicated volunteer board of directors.
+Together, we focus on projects and activities that bring our district to life and benefit the entire community.

-As part of the New Mexico MainStreet Network, we do work in four different areas called the Four Point Approach.
-It is important that we complete projects in each of the four areas to continue to revitalize the heart of our community.
+As part of the New Mexico MainStreet Network, we follow what's called the Four Point Approach.
+This means we work on projects in four key areas to keep revitalizing the heart of our community.
+Every step counts, and we believe that even small efforts can lead to great things.

 What is New Mexico MainStreet?